ozen-m/SPT-Foldables/README.md

 For a more tailored experience:
 - `Overrides` - Override foldable properties for certain gear.
 See `config.json` for an example
-- `BackpackFoldedCellSizes` and `VestFoldedCellSizes` - Folded sizes are calculated based on this, for example (using default values) all backpacks with a grid count of <= `15` will have a folded size of `1x2`
+- `BackpackFoldedCellSizes`, `VestFoldedCellSizes`, `HeadphoneFoldedCellSizes` - Folded sizes are calculated based on this, for example (using default values) all backpacks with a grid count of <= `15` will have a folded size of `1x2`

 #### Client Side
 In the BepInEx configuration manager (<kbd>F12</kbd>)